brendafazeredo/portfolio_dark_mode/README.md

 <h1>Portfolio - Dark mode</h1>
 Hello!
-My name is Brenda Azeredo.
-I am 23 years old and I speak four languages fluently.
-I am embarking on a search for the perfect programming opportunity.
-Specially back-end development: C#, Java and Python.
-I am eager to find the ideal role in an innovative project.
+My name is Brenda Azeredo, I am 23 years old and I speak four languages fluently.
+I am a Data Science student and I am also attending to some bootcamps focused on back-end development.
+I am excited to find the ideal role in an innovative project related to Python, Django and Flask development and data science/ analytics with tools like MongoDB and SQL.